Zero ASIC: Epiphany V

 By 2016, the firm had taped out a 1024-core 64-bit variant of their Epiphany architecture that featured: larger local stores (64 KB), 64-bit addressing, double-precision floating-point arithmetic or SIMD single-precision, and 64-bit integer instructions, implemented in the 16 nm process node.
 This design included instruction set enhancements aimed at deep-learning and cryptography applications.
 In July 2017, Adapteva's founder became a DARPA MTO program manager and announced that the Epiphany V was "unlikely" to become available as a commercial product.

 Performance

 The 16-core Parallella achieves roughly 5.0 GFLOPS/W, and the 64-core Epiphany-IV made with 28 nm estimated as 50 GFLOPS/W (single-precision), and 32-board system based on them achieves 15 GFLOPS/W. For comparison, top GPUs from AMD and Nvidia reached 10 GFLOPS/W for single-precision in 2009–2011 timeframe.

+ChipMaker

+In 2023, the company pivoted to chiplet based CPU designs, using RISC-V CPU cores and open source FPGA design tools.